marshallm94/Health_Care_Analysis/Predicting_Health_Costs.md

 2. Has there been a statistically significant change in the percentage of uninsured from year to year (2006 - 2014)?

-3. Predict total spending on medical expenses (aggregated across states)
+3. Predict predict total cost per beneficiary.

 ### Hypothesis Tests